 Phase Three – 1981-1986: Not so Fast Mr. Egan.
-Was Jaguar really going to launch XJ40 as early as Autumn 1984?
+Was Jaguar really going to launch XJ40 in Autumn 1984?

 With Jaguar heading for privatisation, internal BL politics once again reared their head.
 Sir Micheal Edwardes’ successor, Ray Horrocks was opposed to Jaguar’s independence, lobbying to prevent Egan successfully manoeuvring towards BLexit.
-With Rover at work on an executive saloon to be launched in 1986, Horrocks also moved to ensure there would be no encroachment into Rover’s market.
+With BL at work on an executive saloon to be launched in 1986, Horrocks also moved to ensure there would be no encroachment into Rover’s market.
 Unsurprisingly, Jaguar’s Chairman had other ideas.

 Egan would later tell journalists that XJ40 was initiated in 1980 as “a four year crash programme to try to save the company”.
 Bearing in mind the problems management faced producing existing models to a satisfactory standard, this was a breathtakingly short gestation.
 But despite ever-increasing sales and revenue figures, Egan’s concern was that should the success of Series III falter, there was no fallback position.
 By consequence, he appeared to favour an early launch, giving him a new model to underpin Jaguar’s independent future outside BL’s influence – assuming of course it was ready.